ubfx/BinDiffHelper/Readme.md

 ### v0.3.1
 * Fixed a crash when opening a file via the "from project" option

+### v0.3.2
+* Fixed a bug where diffing with a different file from same project didn't work
+* Fixed a bug where files with short names (< 3 characters>) could not be diffed

 ### Next releases
 * Import function names and function parameters (type and name)
 * Compare the binary opened in Ghidra with an external .BinExport (from IDA for example)